bigsmalloverall/ArduinoTasker/README.md

 # Arduino Tasker

 Arduino Tasker is a simple framework for creating task based code.
 The goal is to never use delay() so many tasks can run "concurrently" and to be able to neatly segregate your code features.
 It is designed to run on devices with limited memory like Arduino Uno.
-It loosely bases operation workflow on RTOS (Real Time Operating System) in that you can time tasks updates in semi predictable intervals.
+It loosely bases operation workflow on RTOS (Real Time Operating System) in that you can time tasks in semi predictable intervals.

 [Consider giving me a buck!](https://www.paypal.com/donate?hosted_button_id=4U6UWETUNPX4C&source=url)